yousaiditchewie/yousaiditchewie-v2/src/pages/blog/how-to-make-money-as-a-musician.md

 ---
 templateKey: blog-post
-title: How to make money as a musician
+title: How to make money as a freelance musician
-date: 2019-08-26T17:52:55.648Z
+date: 2020-02-18T17:52:55.648Z
 description: >-
   Musicians are the lifeblood of the music industry.
-Here are a few tried-and-true ways musicians can monetize their skills and creativity.
+Here are a few tried-and-true ways freelance musicians can monetize their skills and creativity.
 featuredpost: true
 featuredimage: /img/how-to-make-money-as-a-musician.jpeg
 tags: